Centril/rfcs/text/0000-uniform-generic-bounds.md

 for a reference to `$def` to be well-formed (for an implementation this means that this is a requirement for it to be considered implemented), for each type variable `Ti`, `$bound` must hold for any arbitrary type for which a set of bounds `⊆ Tij` holds.
-Just as with region variables, this entails that a reference to `$def` may not impose an additional set of constraints on `Ti` but may weaken the set of requirements.
+Just as with lifetime variables, this entails that a reference to `$def` may not impose an additional set of constraints on `Ti` but may weaken the set of requirements.
 For example, if `for<T> Foo<T>` holds then so too will `for<T: Debug> Foo<'b>`.